AZO234/NP2kai/README.md

 Memory driver
 </summary><div>

-When start PC-98, memory amount is displaied.
+When booting up a PC-98, the amount of memory is displayed on-screen.
 ```
 MEMORY 640KB + 13312KB
 ```